Virgen de los Ángeles

 The Virgen de los Ángeles (lit.
-'Virgin of the Angels') is Costa Rica's patroness saint, also known as la negrita (lit. 'the little black lady').
-The second day of August is a national holiday in Costa Rica dedicated to her.
+'Virgin of the Angels') is a Black Madonna venerated as the patron saint of Costa Rica.
+Also known as la negrita (lit. 'the little black lady'), her feast day on 02 August is a national holiday.

 Background

+The image stands about 3 in, and is an indigenous or mixed race representation of the Virgin Mary.

-According to tradition, la negrita is a small (about 3 in), probably indigenous or mixed race, representation of the Virgin Mary found on 2 August 1635 by a native woman named Juana Pereira.
-As the story goes, when she tried to take the statuette with her, it miraculously reappeared twice back where she had found it.
-The townspeople then built a shrine around the statue.
+According to tradition, the statuette was found on 2 August 1635, the feast of Our Lady of the Angels, by a native woman named Juana Pereira.
+When she tried to take the statuette with her, it twice miraculously reappeared where she had found it.
+The townspeople then built a shrine around the statuette.

-In 1824, the Virgin was declared Costa Rica's patroness saint.
-La negrita now resides on a gold, jewel-studded platform at the main altar in the Basílica de Nuestra Señora de los Ángeles in Cartago.
-Each 2 August, on the anniversary of the statuette's discovery, pilgrims travel 22 km from San José to the basilica.
-Many of the penitent complete the last few hundred meters of the pilgrimage on their knees.
+In 1824, the Virgin was declared Costa Rica's patron saint.
+La negrita is now enclosed in gold and jewel-studded vestments and an aureole above the main altar of the Basílica de Nuestra Señora de los Ángeles in Cartago.
+Every 2 August, the anniversary of the statuette's discovery, pilgrims travel 22 km from San José to the basilica.
+Many penitents complete the last few hundred meters of the pilgrimage route on their knees.
 This basilica is equally visited by tourists and locals.

-Pope Pius XI authorized the canonical coronation of the image.
-The coronation ceremony was carried out in 1926.
-In 2014, a replica of the statue was enthroned in the Vatican City.
+Pope Pius XI granted a canonical coronation of the image, which was held in 1926.
+In 2014, a replica of the statue was enthroned in Vatican City.